Interpretation Status¶

 Next interpretation priorities¶

-Expand Photoshop IRB resource-specific interpretation beyond current fixed layouts and embedded metadata carriers.
+Expand Photoshop IRB resource-specific interpretation beyond current fixed layouts, bounded descriptor traversal, and embedded metadata carriers.

-Expand GPS policy beyond current coordinate tolerance, altitude-reference display, and EXIF timestamp assembly into broader cross-family reconciliation.
+Expand GPS/date policy beyond current coordinate tolerance, altitude-reference display, EXIF/XMP timestamp assembly, and bounded digitized-date aliases into broader cross-family reconciliation.

 Keep transfer-safety classification conservative when interpretation is incomplete.